Validating the CROCODILE model within the AGORA galaxy simulation framework: Results and Discussion

-\gthree produces a highly fragmented disk containing 10--20 massive clumps with masses $M_{\rm clump} \sim 10^7$--$10^9$ M$_\odot$ (Figure~\ref{fig:clumps}).
-These clumps are cold ($T \sim 10^4$ K), gravitationally bound, and serve as the primary sites of ongoing star formation (Figure~\ref{fig:mock_obs}).
-The disk is geometrically thin, with a fainter spiral structure arising from clumps rather than a filamentary structure.
-Critically, there are \textit{no temperature or metallicity outflows}: the edge-on temperature projection shows that the disk remains uniformly $T \sim 10^4$ K with no hot ($T > 10^6$ K) halo, and metallicity is confined to the disk plane.
-This demonstrates that the purely thermal feedback in \gthree fails to (1) prevent runaway gravitational collapse into clumps, and (2) drive galactic-scale outflows.
+\gthree produces a highly fragmented disk containing 10--20 massive clumps with masses $M_{\rm clump}\sim10^7$--$10^9 M_\odot$ ({Figure}~\ref{17}a).
+These clumps are cold ($T$ $\sim 10^4$ K, with no hot ($T > 10^6$ K) halo and~gas metallicity confined to the disk plane.
+This demonstrates that the purely thermal feedback in \gthree fails to (1) prevent runaway gravitational collapse into clumps, and \mbox{(2) drive} galactic-scale~outflows.

-\gfour, in contrast, produces a thick, smooth disk with well-defined spiral arms and essentially no gravitationally bound clumps (Figure~\ref{fig:clumps}).
-The stellar distribution is more extended and has a clear spiral.
-Temperature projections reveal individual supernova remnants as $\sim 100$ pc-scale hot bubbles ($T \sim 10^{6}$ K) scattered throughout the disk, a direct signature of stochastic thermal feedback that heats localized regions around supernovae (Section~\ref{sec:fb_variations}).
-More importantly, prominent thermal outflows extend above and below the disk, with similar temperatures.
-These outflows are metal-enriched, with the metallicity projection showing $Z \sim 0.8$--$1 Z_\odot$ gas extending far beyond the stellar disk.
-It is apparent that the fiducial feedback scheme creates a hot, low-density, and high-metallicity CGM outside the cold disk, in stark contrast to \gthree results.
-This hot halo has actually been observed and linked to stellar feedback outflows in the Milky Way \citep{Nakashima2018}.
+In~contrast, \gfour produces a thick, smooth disk with well-defined spiral arms and essentially no gravitationally bound clumps ({Figure}~\ref{17}a).
+The~stellar distribution is more extended and has a clear spiral.
+Temperature projections reveal individual supernova remnants as $\sim 10^{6}$ K) scattered throughout the disk, a~direct signature of stochastic thermal feedback that heats localized regions around supernovae (Section~\ref{sec:fb_variations}).
+More importantly, prominent thermal outflows extend above and below the disk, with~similar temperatures.
+These outflows are metal-enriched, with~the metallicity projection showing $Z$ $\sim 90\%$ \textit{higher} in \gthree ($M_\star \sim 2.1 \times 10^9 M_\odot$ vs. $1.2 \times 10^9 M_\odot$ in \gfour, {Figure}~\ref{16}b), it is locked in clumps rather than smoothly distributed.
+Gas profiles anti-correlate with stellar profiles: \gthree exhibits voids between clumps where gas has been converted to stars, while \gfour maintains a smooth gas~disk.

-The phase diagrams (Figure~\ref{fig:phase_fid}, panels 1 and 2), corroborate this finding. \gthree presents almost no differences with respect to \textit{NSFF} runs, with just some broadening of the low-density equilibrium track in the temperature direction.
-Meanwhile, \gfour, in addition to a similar broadening, contains $T > 10^{4}$\,K gas, which is what forms the hot halo in the projection maps.
-Additionally, \gfour shows a deficit of the densest gas ($n > 10^{-22}$ g cm$^{-3}$) compared to \gthree; the material that would have formed clumps in the thermal-only case has instead been disrupted by momentum-driven feedback and heated by stochastic thermal feedback, being redistributed into the diffuse CGM.